 Very much taking the 'Air' aspect into account, the team placed the sneakers in an air-tight plastic bag to give the illusion of floating trainers.
 Highlighting the Air cushioning of the brand, this design also reduces the risk of damage when shipping.

-We love this project by designer Melissa Archer – anything that can make a boring set of nails look sexy gets the thumbs up from us.
+Designer Melissa Archer 's project manages to make a boring set of nails look sexy – getting the thumbs up from us.
 The simple but clever packaging hangs from the user's belt loop, providing easy access without reaching into a box, bag or pocket and being stabbed.
 The materials and typography used for the design adds a touch of sophistication and desirability to what would usually be thought of as a pretty mundane object.

 Luxury perfumier Penhaligon’s is known for being witty, creative, and quintessentially English.
-When the brand’s creating gift packaging, independent design agency Jones Knowles Richie took this theme and ran with it.
-Its decadent packaging designs feature offbeat wildlife illustrations, luxurious velvet ribbons, and an unusual colour scheme that mixes jewel tones and golds with pops of bright green and coral.
+So when creating its gift packaging, independent design agency Jones Knowles Richie took this theme and ran with it.
+The decadent packaging designs feature offbeat wildlife illustrations, luxurious velvet ribbons, and an unusual colour scheme that mixes jewel tones and golds with pops of bright green and coral.

 How about a side of art with your burger?
 McDonald's packaging is as recognisable as packaging comes but artist Ben Frost decided to mix things up by drawing some famous faces as well as some pop-culture icons onto the red and yellow box.

 Here, designer Alex Pabian uses old naval symbols and a minimal design to reinvent the packaging for an exclusive brand of cigars.
 Alex is a Polish/South African graphic designer and art director, currently based in Miami, Florida.
-Recently, she undertook a project that involved the redesign of the case, labels and tubes.
-We love the vintage look and feel of this packaging design!
+This project involved the redesign of the case, labels and tubes, with a vintage look and feel.

 This offering from Japanese studio Akaoni Design is a bee-utiful example of 'less is more' when it comes to packaging.
-Consisting of a small jar, simple stickers, classic brown paper and an array of sweet coloured stamps to finish it all off.
+It consists of a small jar, simple stickers and classic brown paper, with an array of sweet coloured stamps to finish it all off.
 Art direction and design was taken care of by Motoki Koitabashi and it's clear he knows what's he doing when it comes to making a striking impact in the aisle.